oxide-byte/form_validator/readme.md

 ## Next steps

-* Not only showing first error, but collect in a HashMap ?
+* Defining a full or partial validation
+* ...